amowry/WARBL2/README.md

    * Linux: `/home/(username)/.arduino15/packages/adafruit/hardware/nrf52/1.3.0`

-Be sure to make a backup of the boards.txt file!
+Be sure to make a backup of the boards.txt file! **Also note:** Changing the boards.txt file will also affect any other Itsybitsy NRF52840 Express boards that you may have.

  * Open the file, find the entry for # Adafruit ItsyBitsy nRF52840 Express and make the following changes: